Entering the U.S.

 At the Port of Entry

-After a complete inspection of the appropriate immigration documents, the immigration official will issue either a paper or electronic Form I-94 to each individual entering the U.S.
+After a complete inspection of the appropriate immigration documents, the immigration official will issue a Form I-94 Arrival/Departure Record to each individual entering the U.S.

 If There Is a Mistake on Your Form I-94 or Passport Stamp